 Jory retired from Woods, Bagot & Jory in 1930 to conduct his own practice initially from 41-43 Steamship Buildings, Currie Street and then from Eagle Chambers, 7 Pirie Street, Adelaide.
 Willis (1998) lists S.T.
 Pointer as an employee from 1934 to 1938, although Pointer only appears at the same address as Jory in the Sands & McDougall’s Directory of 1937.
 Jory took on T.A.
 McAdam as a partner from 1940 (Willis 1998) until 1953 (Sands & McDougall).
 From 1959 until his death in 1966 Jory listed only his home address, 6 Victoria Avenue, Unley Park, in the Architects section of the Sands & McDougall’s Directory.

 Upon commencing his own practice, Jory continued to undertake numerous commissions for the Catholic Church.
-These included a large school building for the St John the Baptist Brothers (later run by the Marist Brothers) at George Street, Thebarton (c.1933), additions and extensions to the Archbishop’s residence on West Terrace, Adelaide (c.1934, c.1935), the memorial pulpit for the Church of St Joan of Arc, Victor Harbor (c.1933) and a school at Murray Bridge (c.1934).
+These included a large school building for the St John the Baptist Brothers (later run by the Marist Brothers) at George Street, Thebarton (c.1933), additions and extensions to the Archbishop’s residence on West Terrace, Adelaide (c.1934, c.1935), the Church of St Joan of Arc, Victor Harbor including a memorial pulpit (1921) and a school at Murray Bridge (c.1934).
 Works listed for Jory and Pointer in Willis (1998) include residential and ecclesiastical projects with associated educational buildings in Adelaide and country areas.
 Among them are plans for the Church of St Canice, Snowtown (1935), churches at Prospect, Morgan, Kadina and Naracoorte, all in c.1936, Kapunda (1937) and renovations for the interior of St Ignatius Church, Norwood (1935).
 A report on the opening of Our Lady of the Rosary Church at Prospect on 28 November 1937 states that ‘The Architect, Mr H. Jory, who designed not only the church but also the High Altar (in marble), was given great praise’ (‘Three Great Occasions’).